Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Deep algorithm unfolding with flow priors

 \subsection{End-to-end task-adaptive training and initial guess}

-We make use of a pre-trained single generative normalizing flow model from a set of clean images to learn a generic density function (the experiment shows pre-training the normalizing flow model leads to better results than not pre-training is in the Appendix).
+We make use of a pre-trained single generative normalizing flow model from a set of clean images to learn a generic density function.
 After pre-training, we embed these generic priors into the unrolled architecture and tailor it to the specific recovery task at hand using end-to-end supervised learning.
 This yields an architecture in which each fold has a distinct and task-based flow model.
+By unrolling and training end-to-end we no longer guarantee nor explicitly promote normality of the latent space of the flow prox at each fold.
+We will further discuss this and its implications in Section~\ref{sec:discussion}.

-Moreover, we make use of the explicit likelihood modeling of the normalizing flow prior to yield a useful initial guess for $x$: the maximum likelihood solution according to the clean images, by exploiting the fact that the most likely image lives at $z=0$.
-This serves as an input to our network and is denoted by $\hat{x}^{(0)}=g_\theta^{(0)}(z^{(0)}=0)$ - see also figure~\ref{fig:overview}.
+We also make use of the explicit likelihood modeling of the normalizing flow prior to yield a useful initial guess for $x$: the maximum likelihood solution according to the clean images, by exploiting the fact that the most likely image is at $z=0$.
+This serves as an input to our network and is denoted by $\hat{x}^{(0)}=g_\theta^{(0)}(z^{(0)}=0)$; see also Fig.~\ref{fig:overview}.